daggy1234/asyncdagpi/docs/library.rst

 Client
 ======
-This is the base asyncdagpi client you have to use to make request.
+This is the base asyncdagpi client you use to make requests.

-This example initalises a basic client
+This example initalises a basic client.

 .. code:: python